-Nowadays, the prevailing opinion about the great Italian masters of violinmaking from the 18th century is that those famous makers created their epochal works based on "gut" feeling.
+owadays, the prevailing opinion about Italian great masters the of violinmaking from the 18th century is that those famous makers created their epochal works based on "gut" feeling.
 Since modern science did not yet exist, the development of the violin must have been a purely "intuitive" process.
-I intend to question this viewpoint - which might possibly be held by the majority of persons here - by sketching out a brief outline of science and research in the field of violinmaking.
+I intend to question this viewpoint which might possibly be held by the majority of persons here - by sketching out a brief outline of science and research in the field of violinmaking.